Childhood lead

 A blood test is a snapshot.

-It tells you what is circulating today.
-Not what is in the bones.
+It tells you what is circulating today, not what is stored in the bones.

 The home test is upstream.

-Find the source.
-Remove the dose.
-The blood result follows in 1-2 months.
+Find the source and get rid of it, and the blood result follows in 1-2 months.

 Calcium, iron, vitamin D matter.